 Welcome to The Open University – throughout 2019 we are celebrating 50 years of providing a learning experience like no other.
 You can read more about our planned celebrations and how you can get involved here.
 Alternatively, if 2019 is the year to invest in you and your education, read more here.

-Demonstrating how The Open University is more relevant today than ever before, read Mary's recent article to find out why and how we continue to have an impact on millions of lives globally.
+Demonstrating how The Open University is more relevant today than ever before, Mary expands on why and how we continue to have an impact on millions of lives globally.

-As part of its fight for part-time, The Open University has been calling for the UK Government to introduce a Flexible Learning Incentive to help mature students to return to study.
+As part of its fight for part-time, and ahead of the publication of the Government's review into post 18 education, Mary's latest blog makes a clear case for supporting life-long learning.
+The Open University has been calling for the UK Government to introduce a Flexible Learning Incentive to help mature students to return to study.

 For 50 years The Open University has proudly offered open access education to all.
 Currently, 75% of our students are in part or full-time employment, with around 55% of our students coming from the most deprived areas of the country.
 It is imperative that the UK Government puts right the failure to tackle the alarming fall in the number of students in England choosing part-time study in its post-18 review of student finances.
 At a time of growing pressures in the labour market, part-time higher education holds the key to closing the skills gap which is hampering productivity.Professor Mary Kellett, Vice-Chancellor